lit/lit.dev/packages/lit-dev-content/site/guide/templates/lists.md

 You can use standard JavaScript constructs to create repeating templates.

-Lit also provides some special functions, called _directives_, for use in templates.
-You can use the  `repeat` directive to build certain kinds of dynamic lists more efficiently.
+Lit also provides a `repeat` directive to build certain kinds of dynamic lists more efficiently.

 ##  Repeating templates with map